dora-team/dora.dev/hugo/content/research/shared/ai/ai-as-a-tutor/index.md

 ## Use for skill development

-According to our survey results, the three primary functions students mentioned when describing their AI use were: identifying and fixing code errors, and explaining new programming concepts (see figure 1).
+According to our survey results from May 2025 (N=85), the three primary functions students mentioned when describing their AI use were: identifying and fixing code errors, and explaining new programming concepts (see figure 1).

 <figure>
   <img src="/research/shared/ai/ai-as-a-tutor/top-three-usecases.svg" id="top-three-usecases" class="responsive-svg" alt="Top three use cases for AI" />
   <figcaption>Figure 1: Survey results showing the three primary functions students mentioned when describing their AI use.</figcaption>
 </figure>

 Before AI tools became prevalent, students relied on instructor support during office hours and lab sessions, or searched through online forums like Stack Overflow for answers.
 Both approaches had inherent limitations: instructor availability was constrained by scheduling, while online searches required students to parse through multiple threads to find solutions applicable to their specific problem.
 This finding also importantly gestures at the ways in which students are using AI to further refine their understanding of low-level issues such as syntax, trouble-shooting, and best practices.
 Many computer science students also mentioned that using AI to catch small errors allowed them to be more creative and approach problems from a conceptual/systems-thinking position.
-We believe that this shift could lead to a greater sense of satisfaction in both the educational process and coding workflow for students.

 > “I spend less time actually coding and more time on big picture ideation.
 Now, my time is spent thinking through logic, concepts, and coming up with ideas creatively, rather than producing code manually.”*